NII-Kobayashi/Linear_Regression_Degree/README.md

 # Prediction of Twitter retweet dynamic using Linear Regression Model

-This is the code illustrating the *Szabo and Huberman, Communication of the ACM 53, 80 2010;
-Zhao et al., in KDD' 15 2015 pp. 1513-1522*.
+This is the code illustrating the *Zhao et al., in KDD' 15 2015 pp. 1513-1522*.
-It aims at providing a framework for experimenting with Linear Regression in the context of twitter re-tweet prediction.
+It aims at providing a framework for experimenting with multiple Linear Regression in the context of twitter re-tweet prediction.

 ## Requirements